The Uniform Limited Partnership Act has been adopted by all jurisdictions within the

 it is also the surname of a general partner; or

 prior to the time when the limited partner became such, the business had been carried

-on under a name in which his surname appeared.
+on under a name in which the imited partner's surname appeared.

 A limited partner whose name appears in a partnership name contrary to the provisions